davetimmins/esri-loader-react/README.md

 ### Usage

-To add to your site first make sure you have the dependencies installed, we assume you are using react and esri-loader.

-Then do `npm install esri-loader-react --save`
+`npm install react esri-loader esri-loader-react --save`

 Mount the loader component to preload the Esri JS API when you will need it in your app.
 You can pass in the options that get forwarded to the [esri-loader](https://github.com/tomwayson/esri-loader) `bootstrap` function